hildjj/node-cbor/packages/cbor/README.md

 Encode and parse data in the Concise Binary Object Representation (CBOR) data format ([RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html)).

+## MOVE TO CBOR2

+**NOTE**

+All new users and most existing users of this library should move to the [cbor2](https://github.com/hildjj/cbor2) library.
+It is where most maintenance and support and all new features are happening.

+*Only* catastrophic bugs will be fixed in this library going forward.

 ## Supported Node.js versions

 This project now only supports versions of Node that the Node team is